 As a county that uses the representation of a Native American in the logo and works towards recognizing the history of genocide and inequity for indigenous people it is important that we are congruent and authentic.
 The sacrifices of indigenous people on this land can be an invisible hurt and pain that is a reality for Native Americans.
 We would like to acknowledge the land and the people of the land.
 We acknowledge the indigenous people of the Suisunes and the Patwin of the Wintun tribes, the Muwekma Ohlone Tribe and the countless other California tribes that traveled this land we stand on utilizing the Carquinez Strait for trade.
 We would like to acknowledge the displacement and lost lives due to colonization and ongoing disparities, in addition to honoring the ancestral grounds.
 We honor those that have passed and those that continue to live on.

 Ethnic Services Coordinator

 Eugene is a Licensed Clinical Social Worker originally from Compton, California.
-He graduated from Tuskegee University in 2011 with a BSW and received his MSW from University of Southern California in 2013.
-As a young person living in Compton, he worked with city leadership to advocate for social justice and led marches in his hometown to raise awareness of social issues plaguing the community.
-Eugene was appointed by the Behavioral Health Director to the role of Ethnic Services Coordinator in 2019.
-He is responsible for leading the Division's culturally and linguistically responsive strategies, collaborating with key stakeholders to carry out objectives and goals outlined in the MHP's annual Cultural Responsivity Plan, chairing the monthly Diversity and Equity Committee meetings, and other duties related to reducing disparities for our most vulnerable populations.
+He graduated from Tuskegee University in 2011 with a BSA and received his MSW from University of Southern California in 2013.
+He has earned numerous awards for his advocacy for social justice and was appointed by the Behavioral Health Director to the role of Ethnic Services Coordinator in 2019.
+He is responsible for leading the Division's culturally and linguistically responsive strategies, collaborating with key stakeholders to carry out objectives and goals outlined in the MHP's annual Diversity & Equity Plan, chairing the monthly Diversity & Equity Committee meetings, and other duties related to reducing disparities for our most vulnerable populations.